gomorpheus/morpheus-apidoc/source/includes/_checks.md

 Parameter | Description
 --------- | -----------
-ID | ID of the check to retrieve
+id | ID of the check to retrieve

 ## Create a Check